bbenchoff/Babelscope/README.md

 For this project, I'm generating _billions_ of programs for the CHIP-8, and running them all in parallel.
 Instrumentation in the emulator allows me to select interesting ones on the fly (output to the display, responds to user input).
 Because the emulator is instrumented, I can also inspect memory while the emulator is running.
 With this, I'm able to find novel algorithms, like simple sorting algorithms.

 This repo, or rather this README, is broken up into several sections, each detailing an experiment I conducted in massively parallel emulation of a virtual machine loaded with random data.
 Why?
 I'd suggest you [read the blog post that accompanies this project](https://bbenchoff.github.io/pages/Babelscope.html).

+# Experiment 1: Finding Random Games

+The inspiration for this project, [Finite Atari Project](https://bbenchoff.github.io/pages/FiniteAtari.html), generated billions of random ROMs for the Atari 2600 to find ones that would run.
+I found a bunch and one was even a proto-game, a program with visual output that responded to user input.
+Why not do the same with CHIP-8.

 # Experiment 2: Discovering A Sorting Algorithm